Table of Contents

 Structure and Secretion of the Salivary Gland

 Saliva consists of 99.5 % water and 0.5 % dissolved substances such as sodium, potassium, and bicarbonate.
-The main function of the secretion of saliva is to lubricate the food and to start the chemical digestion of carbohydrates and lipids.
+The main function of the secretion of saliva is to lubricate food as well as to start the chemical digestion of carbohydrates and lipids.

-The autonomic nervous system controls the secretion of saliva that takes part in the oral cavity, throat, and the oesophagus.
-The daily amount of secretion of the salivary glands results in 1,000 – 1,500 ml of saliva.
+The autonomic nervous system controls the secretion of saliva that takes part in the oral cavity, throat, and the esophagus.
+The daily amount of secretion by the salivary glands results in 1,000 – 1,500 ml of saliva.

 There are numerous salivary glands in and around the oral cavity.